 Actually, that sounds even more like potential treachery.
 ‘No,’ I say.
 ‘It’s best if you convert as many as possible now.
 I’ll go up and have a look.’

 ‘Conversion takes time as you know but your wisdom is great.
 Thy will be done.’

 That sounds freaky, unsettling.
 I’m a bit embarrassed to admit that I don’t really know what “Thy will be done” means.
 I walk under the hole in the ceiling and leap up.

-I crash through a whole mass of cameras and microphones: didn’t expect that.
-Bullets spatter off my skin and clothes.
+Crashing through a whole mass of cameras and microphones I didn’t expect, bullets spatter off my skin and clothes.
 I don’t fight back.
 These people will be on my side soon and the world will benefit from their expertise.
-I just wait until the ammunition runs out or the people get bored of wasting it.
+I’ll just wait until the ammunition runs out or the people get bored of wasting it.